boppreh/monty/README.md

 The workhorse of this library is the `Distribution` class, which internally stores the discrete distribution as a list of pairs `(value, odds)`.
 The `Distribution` class has functions for changing the values, updating the odds, generating random values, and plotting.
 A number of shortcuts and helpers is also included.

+**Note on terminology**: this library uses the term *odds* to mean any non-negative value that somehow associates a value with a likelihood.
+Odds are not normalized like probabilities, so you can have `Distribution(Tails=25, Heads=50)`, where the numbers `25` and `50` are used only for relative comparison (*heads* appears twice as more than *tails*, that is, 66% vs 33%).
+Those numbers are converted to probabilities when plotting, but under the hood they are kept as-is.
+I'm not sure if *odds* is the correct term, but it's an important distinction.

 ## Constructing

 There are several ways to construct a distribution.
 The following three examples are all equivalent: